CirroBuild/FrostiDocs/docs/get-started/first-database.md

 ## Creating a table

 The first step is to create tables.
-One will contain the metadata of our sensors, the other will contain the readings from these sensors.
+One table will contain the metadata of our sensors, and the other will contain the actual readings (payload data) from these sensors.

 Let's start by creating the `sensors` table: